TSX Symbol - PSD

 Forward Looking Information

-The "Outlook" section of this news release contains information that constitutes "forward looking information" or "forward looking statements" (collectively, "forward looking information") within the meaning of applicable securities legislation.
+This document contains information that constitutes "forward looking information" or "forward looking statements" (collectively, "forward looking information") within the meaning of applicable securities legislation.
 This forward looking information includes, among other things, statements regarding:

 - estimated future demand for seismic data;